Overview/Objective

 Impact

-This study presents a regional assessment at each of the 18 PMA study areas.
-This generalized approach allows for spatial consistency, enabling policymakers to evaluate potential climate change impacts across the entire federal hydropower fleet.
-This effort promotes a better understanding of the sensitivity of federal power plants to water availability and provides a basis for planning future actions that will enable adaptation to climate variability and change.
-Furthermore, the downscaled hydroclimate projection data set may be used by researchers and water resource planners to explore various aspects of climate change impacts on water and energy resources in the United States.
+This study presents a comprehensive assessment across the entire Conterminous United States (CONUS).
+This generalized approach allows for spatial consistency, enabling resource managers to evaluate the effects of projected future environmental change across the entire US hydropower fleet.
+This effort promotes a better understanding of the sensitivity of power plants to water availability and provides a basis for planning future actions that will enable adaptation to environmental variability and change.
+Furthermore, the downscaled hydroclimate projection data set may be used by researchers and water resource planners to explore various aspects of environmental change impacts on water and energy resources in the United States.
 The future hydroclimate projection data set can be obtained from ORNL’s HydroSource.

 Next Steps